MDMAchine/coreml-model-conversion-script/README.md

 ## Note:

 Since this script uses on the fly code insertion and corruption is a possibility.
-A backup (up to 3) is made for edits of variables and model name.
+A backup (up to 3) of the scripts is made for edits of variables and model name.

 Start the script by running conversion-script-setup.sh